Canned vs Dried Beans: Which is Better?

 My abuela often prepared dried beans, but she spent practically all day in the kitchen making delicious, labor-intensive meals.
 Nowadays, most of us don’t have time to spend hours each day cooking, so dried beans may not be practical.

-You often get more bang for your buck when you’re purchasing dried beans.
-They often come in bigger packages and cost less than canned beans.
+If low cost is your top priority, then dried beans may be the way to go.
+You usually get more bang for your buck with dried beans.
+They tend to come in bigger packages and cost less than canned beans.

 So, if you eat beans a lot and you’re trying to save a few bucks, dried beans may be a better option, as long as you have the time to prepare them.

 That said, both dried and canned beans are affordable, nutrient-dense protein sources.
-So, even canned beans are an affordable food to incorporate in your diet.
+So, canned beans are also an affordable food to incorporate in your diet.

 Final Thoughts

-Both canned and dried beans are nutritious, affordable sources of protein.
+Both canned and dried beans are nutritious, affordable sources of fiber and plant protein.

-That said, if you’re looking for minimal sodium, your best bet is either dried beans or rinsed low-sodium canned beans.
-If cost is your biggest motivator, dried beans tend to be a little cheaper.
-And if you want the most convenience, there’s no competing with canned beans.
+That said, if you’re looking for minimal sodium, your best bet is either dried beans or no-salt-added canned beans.
+If cost is your biggest motivator, dried beans tend to provide the best value.
+And if you want the most convenient option, there’s no competing with canned beans.

 Either way, you’ll get lots of plant protein, fiber, vitamins, and minerals.
-We encourage you to lean on whatever kind will help you add more beans to your day!
+We encourage you to lean on whatever type of beans will help you add more of them to your day!

 For education on how to ADD nutrition to your favorite Latine cultural dishes, make peace with food, and focus on your health without dieting, join our nutrition library for just $27/month.